 When the module that needs these hidden imports is useful only to your project, store the hook file(s) somewhere near your source file.
-Then specify their location to the pyinstaller or pyi-makespec command with the pyinstaller --additional-hooks-dir=. myscript.py
+Then specify their location to the pyinstaller or pyi-makespec command with the --additional-hooks-dir option.

---additional-hooks-dir option.
 If the hook file(s) are at the same level as the script, the command could be simply: